Why Momentum in Ministry is Important

 Keeping momentum in ministry

-To be successful in ministry, it’s important for leaders to keep moving forward.
+To be successful in ministry, leaders need to keep moving forward.
 Having continued momentum involves juggling the energy and excitement of Christ across all ministry projects.

 If there are opportunities that do not have a natural level of excitement or momentum, it would be wise to reevaluate to see if they should continue.